How to Use Airbnb in New Zealand

 To learn more about the locals in New Zealand, see our New Zealand Culture category.

 How Much Does an Airbnb Room Cost in New Zealand?

 Since we are mainly focused on backpacking in New Zealand, i.e. travelling on a budget, we will only focus on the lower part of that price slider.

-You can generally find a room for one person under the NZ$50 mark and for two people under the NZ$80.
-We have found that the prices in Auckland Central, Wellington City and Queenstown Central tend to be about NZ$10 to NZ$20 dearer, simply due to demand and high price of rent.
+You can generally find a room for one person around the NZ$50 mark and for two people around the NZ$80.
+We have found that the prices in Auckland Central, Wellington City and Queenstown Central tend to be about NZ$10 to NZ$20 dearer simply due to demand and high price of rent.

 You can often get a discount by staying longer.
 In that case, contact your host before booking the room, they may just ask you to book one night and to arrange the rest of your stay with them directly.